mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

   * May need to create Spinwick server by adding label = “Set up cloud test server”.
 The server is created in a few minutes
   * Add QA and UX resources as required
   * If there are config setting changes you will need to ask Development to change the setting for you
-  * If you need to test email notifications, you can set the email configuration based on on settings contained on [Github Internal Information Repository Platform-Private](https://github.com/lindalumitchell/platform-private/blob/af19e46ab3f6561e36a2b01b44edc6a0232d4755/config/spinmint-email.txt)
+  * If you need to test email notifications, you can set the email configuration based on on settings contained on [GitHub Internal Information Repository Platform-Private](https://github.com/lindalumitchell/platform-private/blob/af19e46ab3f6561e36a2b01b44edc6a0232d4755/config/spinmint-email.txt)

 #### Sprints \(Sprint Planning/Retros\)